 Globally, 1 August and 23 August honour emancipation and acknowledge the tragedies of the transatlantic slave trade in which millions of African descended people were enslaved or lost their lives.

-In Canada, the House of Commons unanimously passed a vote on 24 March, 2021, to designate 1 August as Emancipation Day in Canada.
-In April 2021, Nova Scotia introduced legislation to recognize the anniversary of the abolition of slavery in the British Empire.
+In Canada, the House of Commons unanimously passed a vote on 24 March 2021, to designate 1 August as Emancipation Day in Canada.

-Throughout the month of August, various virtual and in-person community events will take place across Nova Scotia.
-You can find more information on the Emancipation Day Nova Scotia calendar.
+Throughout the month of August, various community-led Emancipation Day events will take place across Nova Scotia.
+Information can be found at http://emancipationdayns.ca.

 - News release: Legislation Recognizes Emancipation Day in Nova Scotia